dryruby/i2p.rb/README.md

 Features
 --------

-* Supports checking whether I2P is installed in the user's current `PATH`, and whether it is currently running.
+* Supports checking whether I2P is installed in the user's current `PATH` and whether the I2P router is currently running.
+* Supports starting, restarting and stopping the I2P router daemon.
 * Implements the basics of the [I2P Simple Anonymous Messaging (SAM)][SAM] protocol.
 * Compatible with Ruby 1.8.7+, Ruby 1.9.x, and JRuby 1.4/1.5.